 The total cholesterol (TC) result indicates the total amount of all the different kinds of cholesterol in the blood stream.
 The TC/HDL ratio is used to calculate the risk of heart attack or stroke.

-In cases of severe hypercholesterolaemia, cholesterol may deposit in other parts of the body such as the upper eyelids (xanthelasma) and at back of ankles or in front of knees (xanthoma).
+In cases of severely high cholesterol levels, cholesterol may deposit in other parts of the body such as the upper eyelids (xanthelasma) and at the back of ankles or in front of knees (xanthoma).
 White rings around the iris of the eye (corneal arcus) may also be an indicator of very high cholesterol levels.

-Treatment aims to decrease the total cholesterol level by decreasing LDL cholesterol levels and increasing HDL cholesterol levels.
-Initially diet and lifestyle changes may be tried.
+Treatment typically aims to decrease the total cholesterol level by decreasing LDL cholesterol levels while maintaining or increasing HDL cholesterol levels.

-- Eating complex carbohydrates such as cereals, root vegetables (kumara, potatoes) instead of fat
+- Eating complex carbohydrates such as cereals and root vegetables (kumara, potatoes) instead of fat.

 If diet and lifestyle changes are not effective in adequately lowering cholesterol levels after three to six months, medications may be prescribed.
-Two common types of cholesterol lowering medications are “statins” and “fibrates”.
-Statins are powerful medications and can reduce total cholesterol levels by 30-50%.
+Two common types of cholesterol-lowering medications are “statins” and “fibrates”.
+Statins are powerful medications and can reduce TC levels by 30-50%.
 Examples of statin medications include simvastatin (Lipex), and atorvastatin (Lipitor).
 Fibrates work by lowering LDL and increasing HDL.
 An example of a fibrate medication is bezafibrate (Bezalip).

 When taking cholesterol-lowering medications, it is still important to maintain a low saturated fat diet and exercise.